Projectile motion: Displacement in polar coordinates

 In this equation, the origin is the midpoint of the horizontal range of the projectile, and if the ground is flat, the parabolic arc is plotted in the range $0 \leq \phi \leq \pi$.
 This expression can be obtained by transforming the Cartesian equation as stated above by $y = r \sin\phi$ and $x = r \cos\phi$.

-Properties of the trajectory

 Time of flight or total time of the whole journey

-The total time t for which the projectile remains in the air is called the time of flight.
+The total time t for which the projectile remains in the air is called the time-of-flight.

 After the flight, the projectile returns to the horizontal axis (x-axis), so $y=0$.

 Note that we have neglected air resistance on the projectile.

 If the starting point is at height y0 with respect to the point of impact, the time of flight is: